Care of your battery

 The above advice is from Golf Glider, based upon using the appropriate charger that they supply with their equipment.
 We always advise buying a quality charger.
 It will last longer and so will your batteries.
 A lower specification charger will need longer to charge and may never fully recharge a discharged battery.

-Some more-technical information provided by the manufacturer
+Some more-technical information

-All lead acid batteries self discharge whilst in storage and if they are stored in a discharged condition for an extended period of time a layer of lead sulphate will be formed on the negative plates.
+All lead acid batteries self discharge whilst in storage and if they are stored in a discharged condition for an extended period of time form a layer of lead sulphate on the negative plates.
 This phenomenon is referred to as “sulphation”.
 Since lead sulphate is an insulator, it has a direct detrimental effect on charge acceptance.
 As storage time is extended the degree of sulphation becomes more advanced and charge acceptance is further reduced.

 If VRLA batteries are to be stored for an extended period of time they should be given a top charge periodically.
 The recommended procedure for a 12 volt battery is at between 14.4 – 14.7 volts for 10 to 20 hours.
 The voltage applied must be appreciably higher than the normal float voltage in order to break down any sulphation.